George Armstrong Custer: Death

 During the 1920s, two elderly Cheyenne women spoke briefly with oral historians about their having recognized Custer's body on the battlefield and said that they had stopped a Sioux warrior from desecrating the body.
-The women were relatives of Mo-nah-se-tah, who was alleged to have been Custer's lover in late 1868 and through 1869, and borne two children by him.
-Mo-nah-se-tah was among 53 Cheyenne women and children taken captive by the 7th Cavalry after the Battle of Washita River in 1868, in which Custer commanded an attack on the camp of Chief Black Kettle.
-Mo-nah-se-tah's father, Cheyenne chief Little Rock, was killed in the battle.
+The women were relatives of Mo-nah-se-tah, who had allegedly borne two children with Custer.
+Mo-nah-se-tah was among 53 Cheyenne women and children taken captive by the 7th Cavalry after the Battle of Washita River in 1868 in which Custer commanded an attack on the camp of Chief Black Kettle.
+Mo-nah-se-tah's father Cheyenne chief Little Rock was killed in the battle.

 During the winter and early spring of 1868–1869, Custer reportedly sexually assaulted teenage Mo-nah-se-tah.
 Cheyenne oral history alleges that she later bore Custer's child in late 1869.
-(Custer, however, had apparently become sterile after contracting venereal disease at West Point, leading some historians to believe that the father was really his brother Thomas).
+Custer, however, had apparently become sterile after contracting venereal disease at West Point, leading some historians to believe that the father was really his brother Thomas.
 In the Cheyenne culture of the time, such a relationship was considered a marriage.
 The women allegedly told the warrior: "Stop, he is a relative of ours," and then shooed him away.
 The two women said they shoved their sewing awls into his ears to permit Custer's corpse to "hear better in the afterlife" because he had broken his promise to Stone Forehead never to fight against Native Americans again.

 When the main column under General Terry arrived two days later, the army found most of the soldiers' corpses stripped, scalped, and mutilated.
 Custer's body had two bullet holes, one in the left temple and one just below the heart.
 Capt.
 Benteen, who inspected the body, stated that in his opinion the fatal injuries had not been the result of .45 caliber ammunition, which implies the bullet holes had been caused by ranged rifle fire.
-Some time later, Lieutenant Edward S. Godfrey described Custer's mutilation, telling Charles F. Bates that an arrow "had been forced up his penis."
+Some time later, Lieutenant Edward S. Godfrey described Custer's mutilation, telling Charles F. Bates, that an arrow "had been forced up his penis."

 The bodies of Custer and his brother Tom were wrapped in canvas and blankets, then buried in a shallow grave, covered by the basket from a travois held in place by rocks.
 When soldiers returned a year later, the brothers' grave had been scavenged by animals and the bones scattered.
 "Not more than a double handful of small bones were picked up."
 Custer was reinterred with full military honors at West Point Cemetery on October 10, 1877.
 The battle site was designated a National Cemetery in 1886.